LucasJMO/E6Plus/README.md

 - The skill Stealth (Dexterity based with armor check penalty) is added.
 Any action depending on Hide, Move Silently, or Sleight of Hand is now attempted using Stealth.
 - The skill Bluff is now opposed by the target's Wisdom modifier (as opposed to the Sense Motive skill).
 - The skill Speak Language is added.
 It is an Intelligence based skill and can be used untrained.
+- If you are a single classed character who takes levels in a prestige class, you can treat both the original class's class skills and the prestige class's class skills as class skills.

 #### Speak Language